pop-os/docs/src/manage-apps/manage-repos.md

 Pop!\_OS includes these built-in repositories:

-- **http://apt.pop-os.org/ubuntu/** - This is System76's Ubuntu mirror, which is available globally via System76's CDN.
+- **http://apt.pop-os.org/ubuntu/** - This is System76's Ubuntu mirror, which is available via a global CDN.
 - **https://apt.pop-os.org/release** - This repository provides the released versions of Pop!_OS packages.
 - **https://apt.pop-os.org/proprietary** - This repository contains a number of applications not packaged by Ubuntu, or that are out of date on Ubuntu.

-[See this page](https://apt-origin.pop-os.org/) to add these apt repositories.
+[See this page](https://apt-origin.pop-os.org/) to add these default apt repositories if they are somehow removed.

-## Understanding the Use-Case for 3rd-party Repositories
+## Understanding the Use Case for Third-Party Repositories

 Pop!\_OS's official sources listed in Repoman's `Settings` and `Extra Sources` tabs will provide all package resources required for Pop!\_OS's out-of-the-box functionality.
 This includes all applications included in the default installation and available in the Pop!\_Shop.
-A 3rd-party repository is required if a desired application's files are not hosted in these official repositories.
+A third-party repository is required if a desired application's files are not hosted in these official repositories.

-### PPAs
+### Third-Party Repositories and PPA's

-A Personal Package Archive is a type of 3rd-party apt repository that is hosted on Canonical's Launchpad platform.
-A PPA allows an application to install and update from unofficial sources.
-Users should exercise caution when installing PPAs, as their packages are often not examined by community developers.
-You should only install a PPA from sources you trust.
+A Personal Package Archive is a type of third-party apt repository that is hosted on Canonical's Launchpad platform.
+PPAs and third-party repositories allow an application to install and update from unofficial sources.
+Users should exercise caution when installing these, as their packages are often not examined by community developers.
+You should only install a PPA or third-party repository from sources you trust.

-### Why Use 3rd-Party Hosting?
+### Why Use Third-Party Hosting?

 Developers may choose to host their application's files outside of a distribution's official repositories for a number of reasons: